HariSekhon/DevOps-Bash-tools/README.md

 - `find_broken_symlinks.sh` - find broken symlinks pointing to non-existent files/directories
 - `find_lock.sh` - tries to find if a lockfile is used in the given or current working directory by taking snapshots of the file list before and after a prompt in which you should open/close an application
 - `http_duplicate_urls.sh` - find duplicate URLs in a given web page
-- `image_join_stack.sh` - stack joins two images after matching their widths so they align correctly
-- `imageopen.sh` - opens the given image file using whatever available tool is found on Linux or Mac
 - `ldapsearch.sh` - shortens `ldapsearch` command by inferring switches from environment variables
 - `ldap_user_recurse.sh` / `ldap_group_recurse.sh` - recurse Active Directory LDAP users upwards to find all parent groups, or groups downwards to find all nested users (useful for debugging LDAP integration and group-based permissions)
 - `linux_distro_versions.sh` - quickly returns the list of major versions for a given Linux distro